rtkilian/recommendation-engine-movie-lens/README.md

 ### Techniques
 * [Content Based Recommendation Engine](../master/content_based_recommendation_engine.ipynb): building a system that predicts a user's score of a movie based on the movie description, title, cast, director, etc.
+* [Retrieval Engine using TensorFlow](../master/Recommending_Movies_Retrieval.ipynb): building a retrieval engine using TensorFlow that takes a user as an input, as outputs the top-k movies for further ranking.